US Open: Tiger Woods rues poor finish to second round at Pebble Beach

 By Keith Jackson

-Tiger Woods struggled to contain his frustration after a poor finish to his second round left him seven shots adrift of early halfway leader Justin Rose at the US Open.
+Tiger Woods struggled to contain his frustration after a poor finish to his second round left him nine shots adrift of halfway leader Gary Woodland at the US Open.

 The three-time champion pushed his second to the tough eighth and, after chipping to 15 feet, he missed the putt for par before he also failed to get up and down from the greenside rough at the ninth after pulling his approach.